India Martínez: Career

-In 2009 she was nominated at the Latin Grammy Awards in the category of new best artist.
-She won three Cadena Dial awards: the first in 2011 for her album "Trece Verdades", the second in 2013, and the third in 2017 for "Te Cuento un Secreto ".
-In 2015 she won the Goya for the best song for the movie "El Niño", directed by Daniel Monzón.
-Besides this, she has collaborated with artists such as David Bisbal, Paulo Gonzo, Pitingo, Pablo Alborán, Vanesa Martín and La Oreja de Van Gogh, among others.
-Finally, on February 28, 2017 she was awarded the Medal of Andalusia.
+In 2009, she was nominated for a Latin Grammy Award for Best New Artist.
+She has won three Cadena Dial awards: in 2011, for her album Trece Verdades; in 2013; and in 2017 for Te Cuento un Secreto.
+In 2015, she won the Goya for Best Song for the film El Niño, directed by Daniel Monzón.
+She collaborated with artists including David Bisbal, Paulo Gonzo, Pitingo, Pablo Alborán, Vanesa Martín, and La Oreja de Van Gogh.
+In February 2017, she was awarded the Medal of Andalusia.

-Her second album, called “Despertar” came out in 2009.
-In “Despertar” she fuses all flamenco styles and thanks to it she was nominated for Best New Artist at the Latin Grammy Awards that same year.
-In this album the singer remembers her deceased grandfather and pays tribute to him: The memory of her grandfather can be heard in two songs from her second álbum.
-Specifically, the singer covers Antonio Molina's song, Adiós a España, because he liked it very much and she names him in La Voz de un Marinero.
+Her second album, Despertar, was released in 2009.
+On this album, the singer paid tribute to her deceased grandfather in two songs: a cover of Antonio Molina's song "Adiós a España" and "La Voz de un Marinero."
 This album was also nominated for Best Production.